JasDevelops/DojoDB-client/README.md

 ## <a name="projectDescription"></a>Project description

 **DojoDB-client** is a client-side application for martial art movie enthusiasts.
+It is built using React and provides a responsive, user-friendly interface (styled via bootstrap).
 It connects to a RESTful API to provide information about selected movies and allows users to:

 * Browse all available movies
 * Search for movies by title
-* View detailed information about the movies, the genres, their directors and actors
+* View detailed information about movies, genres, their directors and actors
 * Create, modify or delete their account
 * Create and modify a personal favourites list
+* Filter movies by release Year, actor, director, genre and/or movie title
+* Search the app via searchform in the offcanvas menu

 ## <a name="installAndRun"></a>Install and Run the Project